 - 1. "GNU MediaGoblin" is the name we're going to use in all official capacities: web site, documentation, press releases, ... - 2.
-In casual conversation, it's ok to use more casual names. - 3.
-If you're writing about the project, we ask that you call it GNU MediaGoblin. - 4.
-If you don't like the name, we kindly ask you to take a deep breath, think a happy thought about cute little goblins playing on a playground and taking cute pictures of themselves, and let it go.
-(Will added this one.)
+In casual conversation, it's ok to use more casual names.

-Figure 4.1: Figure 1: Cute goblin with a beret.
-Ilustrated by Chris Webber
+Figure 4.1: Figure 1: Cute goblin with a beret. llustrated by Chris Webber